Composition about Bangladesh

 Bangladesh:

 It became independent in 1971.
-First the British ruled us for about 200 years.
+First, the British ruled us for about 200 years.
 Then the Pakistanis ruled us from 1947 to 1971.
 But the Bengalis did not remain silent.
 They stood against all the oppressions from time to time.

 In 1952, we achieved the right place of our mother tongue.
 To get this, many heroic Sons of our country sacrificed their valuable lives.
 This was a rare example in the history of the world.
-For this, 21 February is observed International Mother Language Day all over the world.
+For this, 21 February is observed the International Mother Language Day all over the world.

 Dhaka is its capital.
 Bangladesh is a small country.
 Its land area is 1, 47,570 square kilometers.
 But it has a large population.
 About 140 million people live here.